EternityForest/AnyoneCanDoIt/MathELI5.md

 # Math: Explain it like I'm 5

 Inspired by a subreddit.
-You might call this "Looking at math the completely wrong way, for people who should probably just actually learn it".

-Or, you could call it an experiment to write down all the math used in practice by a totally non-math person.
+All the math that someone with no math talent knows and uses without actually understanding, and the facts that people who actually knows math seem to think are "too obvious" to write down.

+None of the fundamentals and excercises I never learned.
+You should probably go actually learn math.

+Alpha quality!
+Hasn't been reviewed!

 ## Base systems

 ### Base 10
 Base 10 is when each digit has 10x the value of the last. `111`= one hundred, one ten, and one one.

+The number of combinations of an N digit lock is 10**N. For three digits, you start with ten choices for the first.

+For every possible choice, there are ten more choices, giving 100 total.

+For each of those 100, there are now 10 choices for the final number, giving 1000 total.

+Note that a real three digit number only goes up to 999, although there are a thousand possibilities, because zero is the first possibility.

+This fact causes massive numbers of errors in programming, when people get confused by it.
+They are generally known as a type of off-by-one error.

 ### [Base 2(Binary)](https://en.wikipedia.org/wiki/Binary_number)
 Base 2 aka binary is the same thing with 2s. `1111`= one 8, one 4, one 2, and one 1

 Since they look the same, in programming we mark binary literals with 0b, as in: `0b11` = 3 = 2+1

+The number of possible combinations of N bits, is always 2 to the N.

 ### Base 16(Hexadecimal)